Jojo5673/info2180-lab5/README.md

-# info2180-lab5
+# INFO2180 Lab 5

-Lab 5 Submission for INFO2180 - Intro to Web Dev
+This is Lab 5 for Joseph Udoudo on PHP and MySQL